 - Framing rough-in.
 This refers to any structural framing work that is required.
 Low-level remodels may require no rough-in framing at all, while others may involve work like framing in a new shower stall.
 While some skills are involved, DIYers can usually do this work if they have moderately good carpentry skills.
 The framing rough-in may require an inspection to make sure the work is done correctly.

 - Plumbing rough-in.
 The plumbing work is one area where DIYers should be cautious, as the results of a bad installation can be catastrophic.
 Very skilled DIYers can do their own plumbing (and save lots of money), but most DIY remodelers hire pros for the plumbing work.
 The plumber may make several visits over the course of the remodeling job—one reason why this is one of the more expensive components of the project.
-Two inspections are required: one at rough-in phase, another after the final installation.
+Two inspections are required: one at the rough-in phase, another after the final installation.

 - Electrical rough-in.
-This is another task that should be left in the hands of pros unless you are one of the very few DIYers who are expert at it.
+This is another task that should be left in the hands of pros unless you are one of the very few DIYers who are experts at it.
 A licensed electrician will run new circuits where required, install lighting and vent fans, and will arrange for the work to be inspected.
 Later, after the inspection is complete and the walls and ceilings are finished, the electrician will return to hook-up outlets, light fixtures, and fans.
-Two inspections are required: one at rough-in phase, another after the final installation.
+Two inspections are required: one at the rough-in phase, another after the final installation.

 - Drywall installation.
 Most remodeling jobs will involve opening up at least some of the walls and ceilings, and after the plumbing and wiring rough-ins have been inspected and passed, a drywall pro or DIYer can then install and finish the drywall.
 This is somewhat tedious work, but it is well within the skill level of most DIYers.
 The money-savings here are modest, though, because professional drywall installation is not pricey.